-Further demonstration of the complexity of legislative intervention to redefine the relationships between the sources is given by provisions which follow the more traditional lines of the Italian system: (pleonastic) provisions which allow a contract to set better conditions than legal standards or lower than standard conditions (job sharing and labour supply); provisions which require the intervention of collective bargaining to authorise employer activities (without the possibility of ministerial intervention); provisions which give the collective agreement a merely supplementary function with respect to the law and provisions which extend the effect of the contract ultra vires; legal provisions which, on the other hand, are merely supplementary in the event of lack of a collective agreement; provisions which only give bargaining the opportunity to adapt the constraints on employers and workers' rights (e.g. weekly rest periods).
+Further demonstration of the complexity of legislative intervention to redefine the relationships between the sources is given by provisions which follow the more traditional lines of the Italian system: (pleonastic) provisions which allow a contract to set better conditions than legal standards or lower than standard conditions (job sharing and labour supply); provisions which require the intervention of collective bargaining to authorise employer activities (without the possibility of ministerial intervention); provisions which give the collective agreement a merely supplementary function with respect to the law and provisions which, on the other hand, are merely supplementary in the event of lack of a collective agreement; provisions which only give bargaining the opportunity to adapt the constraints on employers and workers' rights (e.g. weekly rest periods).